Orlando von Einsiedel

 Orlando von Einsiedel (born in August 1980) is a British film director.
-He directs mostly documentary films that investigate global social issues, and has filmed in various places around the world, including Africa, Asia, America and the Arctic. von Einsiedel became known for his award winning film Virunga, produced with the cooperation of Virunga National Park director Prince de Merode.
+He directs mostly documentary films that investigate global social issues, and has filmed in various places around the world, including Africa, Asia, America and the Arctic.
+Von Einsiedel became known for his award winning film Virunga, produced with the cooperation of Virunga National Park director Prince de Merode.

 Early life

 Von Einsiedel is the grandson of Wittgo von Einsiedel (a second cousin to Heinrich Graf von Einsiedel, who descends from Otto von Bismarck) and Walburga von Obersdorff.
 His father, Andreas Jean-Paul von Einsiedel, was a photographer specialising in architecture and interiors.
-Orlando grew up in Forest Hill, London, UK with his mother (Harriet), a British music therapist.
-He attended Alleyn's, an independent school in East Dulwich, London, UK.
+Von Einsiedel grew up in Forest Hill, London, with his mother (Harriet), a British music therapist.
+He attended Alleyn's, an independent school in East Dulwich, London.

 University

 Von Einsiedel studied social anthropology at the University of Manchester and an MSc in anthropology and development at the London School of Economics.